ArunaBisht/Machine_Learning_Trading_Bot/README.md

    ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   Results of AdBoost model, 'strategy predicted returns' are higher then 'actual returns' in starting and then goes down towards the end.
+   Results of DecisionTree model, 'strategy predicted returns' are higher then 'actual returns' in starting and then goes down towards the end.

    ![](snapshots/cummulative_decision_tree.PNG)